Dios-Malone/CarND-Behavioral-Cloning-P3/writeup_report.md

 16. Max Pooling Layer with 2x2 pool size, no stride and valid padding
 17. Flantten Layer
 18. Fully connected layer with size 100
+19. Dropout layer with rate 0.5
-19. Fully connected layer with size 50
+20. Fully connected layer with size 50
-20. Fully connected layer with size 1
+21. Fully connected layer with size 1

 #### 3. Creation of the Training Set & Training Process